 During the course of investigations under Section 85, the need for an independent visitor may be identified, and assuming that it is in the child's interest, consideration should be given to appointing an independent visitor subject to the conditions specified in paragraph 17(1) of Schedule 2.

 The purpose of the independent visitor role is to contribute to the welfare of the child.
-As such (s)he should:
+As such they should:

 The role of the independent visitor is not to undertake specific roles on behalf of the social worker or carer but more to compliment the work that is being undertaken by carers and professionals as part of the care plan.
 Hopefully this relationship will help to enhance the care experience and help to improve the outcomes for the child or young person.